 The world has never had a good definition of the word liberty.
 And the American people just now are much in want of one.
-We all declare for liberty, but in using the same word, we do not mean the same thing.
-With some, the word liberty may mean for each man to do as he pleases with himself and the product of his labor; while with some others, the same word may mean for some men to do as they please with other men and the product of other men's labor.
-Here are two, not only different but incompatible things, called by the same name, liberty and tyranny.
+We all declare for liberty; but in using the same word we do not mean the same thing.
+With some, the word liberty may mean for each man to do as he pleases with himself and the product of his labor; while with some others the same word may mean for some men to do as they please with other men and the product of other men's labor.
+Here are two, not only different but incompatible things, called by the same name. liberty.
+And it follows that each of the things is by the respective parties called by two different and incompatible names, liberty and tyranny.

 Abraham Lincoln, 1864

-Every tyrant who has ever lived has believed in freedom-for himself.
+Every tyrant who has ever lived has believed in freedom--for himself.

 Elbert Hubbard